asyrewicze/Handy-Functions/README.md

 # Handy-Functions

-This is simply a repository for storage of some useful PowerShell Functions created by [Andy Syrewicze](https://www.andyontech.com)
+This is simply a repository for storage of some useful PowerShell Functions and Scripts created by [Andy Syrewicze](https://www.andyontech.com)

 ## List of Functions